-Responsibilities of Management and Corporate Governance Officers Relating to the Consolidated Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-It is the responsibility of Management to prepare consolidated accounts that present a true and fair view in accordance with the IFRS as adopted in the European Union, as well as to implement the internal control that it deems necessary for the preparation of consolidated financial statements free of material misstatements, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, the Management is responsible for evaluating the ability of the Company to continue as a going concern, to present in these accounts, as appropriate, the necessary information relating to the continuity of operations and apply the going concern assumption unless it is intended to wind up the company or cease its activity.
+In preparing the consolidated financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is expected to liquidate the Company or to cease operations.

-The Audit Committee is responsible for monitoring the financial reporting process and for monitoring the effectiveness of the internal control and risk management systems and, where applicable, for the internal audit, with respect to procedures relating to the preparation and processing of accounting and financial information.
+The Audit Committee is responsible for monitoring the financial reporting process and for monitoring the effectiveness of the internal control and risks management systems and, and where applicable, its internal audit, regarding the accounting and financial reporting procedures.

-The consolidated financial statements have been approved by the Board of Directors.
+The consolidated financial statements were approved by the Board of Directors.

-Statutory Auditors' Responsibilities Relating to the Audit of the Consolidated Financial Statements
+Statutory Auditors' Responsibilities Relating for the Audit of the Consolidated Financial Statements